ProjectMitosisOS/mitosis-core/README.md

 # MITOSIS

-An operating system support for fast remote fork.
+An operating system support for fast remote fork by co-designing with RDMA.